Amstel Gold Race (men's race): The first race

 The Amstel Gold Race was created by Dutch sports promoters Ton Vissers and Herman Krott, who ran a company called Inter Sport.
 (Note: Vissers was a house decorator and field hockey player from Rotterdam whose break-in cycling came in 1963 when a friend asked him to manage a minor team in the Tour of the Netherlands.
 Those who were there say he was as hopeless as his riders.
 Officials banished him after he did a U-turn and drove back towards the oncoming race after hearing that one of his riders had punctured.
 Three years later, in 1966, he became manager of the Willem II professional team that at one time included the winner of the classic, Rik Van Looy.)
 (Note: Krott's background in cycling was barely deeper.
 He ran a car parts dealership called HeKro and, because he admired the Dutch rider Peter Post, worked as his personal assistant.
-He had also worked as a salesman for Amstel.
-Together, Krott and Vissers organized small races across the Netherlands.
+He had also worked as a sales representative for Amstel.
+Together, Krott and Vissers organised small races across the Netherlands.
 Krott also used his contacts at Amstel to start an Amstel professional team and then the sponsorship to run an international professional race bigger than the round-the-houses events Inter Sport had been promoting until then.)
-Their dream was to create a Dutch classic cycle race able to compete with the monument races of Flanders and Italy.
+Their objective was to create a Dutch classic cycle race able to compete with the monument races of Flanders and Italy.
 The first edition was announced to take place on 30 April 1966, the Netherlands' National Holiday.
-The plan was to start in Amsterdam, before branching out to the east of the country and finishing in Maastricht, in the southeast of the country, totalling 280 km.
-(Note: Prizemoney would be 10,000 guilders — about €5,000 – of which a fifth would go to the winner.)
+The plan was to start in Amsterdam, before branching out to the east of the country and finishing in Maastricht, in the southeast, totalling 280 km.
+(Note: Prize money would be 10,000 guilders (about €5,000)—of which a fifth would go to the winner.)